eclipse-sw360/sw360.website/content/en/gsoc/GSoC-projects-2025.md

 ## Intro

-We, from the SW360 project, would like to apply for GSoC 2025.
+SW360 project has been selected as a mentoring Org with GSoC 2025.
+Thank you, Google!

 Please see two main resources for finding out more SW360 in general:

 - Check https://eclipse.dev/sw360/ and development and deployment section.
 - Try to install SW360 from source or your can try the [Docker](https://github.com/eclipse-sw360/sw360/blob/main/docker-compose.yml)